joshndala/cantrip/README.md

-# CanTrip - AI-Powered Canadian Travel Planning Platform
+# CanTrip - AI-Powered Canadian Travel Planning Platform (In Development)

 CanTrip is a comprehensive travel planning platform that uses AI to generate personalized itineraries, packing lists, and travel recommendations for destinations across Canada.
 Built with Go (backend API) and Python (LangGraph agent), it provides intelligent travel planning based on mood, interests, budget, and Canadian destinations.